rob-clayton/vending-machine/README.md

 [2] pry(main)> vm = VendingMachine.new
 => #<VendingMachine:0x00007fe9ab8d69d0 ... >
 ```
-All the commands can be ran this VendingMachine instance:
+All the commands can be ran on this VendingMachine instance:
 - help
 - inventory
 - balance